 - Eat a heart-healthy diet.
-Eating whole grains and a variety of fruits and vegetables, and limiting salt, added sugar, and cholesterol, saturated fats and trans fats is good for your heart.
+This includes eating whole grains and a variety of fruits and vegetables, and limiting salt, added sugar, and cholesterol, saturated fats and trans fats.
 Ask your doctor for a referral to a dietitian if you need help planning your diet.

 Preparing for your appointment

 If you think you may have dilated cardiomyopathy or are worried about your risk because of a family history, make an appointment with your family doctor.
 Your doctor may refer you to a cardiologist, if necessary.

 Here's information to help you get ready for your appointment.

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down symptoms you're experiencing, including any that may seem unrelated to dilated cardiomyopathy.

 - Write down key personal information, including major stresses or recent life changes and a family history of heart disease, stroke, high blood pressure or diabetes.